ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 Here are some potential solutions:

 1. You walk over to the machine and manually make a measurement.
-1. You develop a system to automatically make a measurement and save the machine's state locally.
-You walk over at the end of the day and copy the day's log file.
+1. You develop a system to automatically make a measurement and save the machine's state to a computer.
+You walk over to the computer at the end of the day and download the day's log file.
 1. You develop a system to automatically make a measurement and transmit the machine's state to your office's computer.
-You develop an application that displays the machine's state and record it locally.
+You develop an application that displays the machine's state and save it locally.

-Given a desired number and frequency of measurements, and the physical distance between your office and the machine, there's a number of issues with the first two options: you may spend too much time walking between your office and the machine, you may mis-count the number of measurements you've made, the machine may experience a fault before the end of the day and you wouldn't know, etc. A more satisfactory solution is the last option: you don't need to constantly walk between your office and the machine, you get consistent, continuous measurements, and you'll know there's been a fault immediately.
-The last solution could be extended further to include remote operation.
+Given a desired number and frequency of measurements, and the physical distance between your office and the machine, there's a number of issues with the first two options: you may spend too much time walking between your office and the machine, you may mis-count the number of measurements you've made, the machine may experience a fault before the end of the day and you wouldn't know, etc. A more satisfactory solution is the last option: an embedded system consisting of a sensor, amplifier, microcontroller, power supply, and network interface that will allow for consistent, continuous, and remote measurements.
+You don't need to constantly walk between your office and the machine, you get accurate measurements, and you'll know there's been a fault immediately.
+The last solution could be extended further to include remote control.

-How do you communicate with a remote system?
+The problem is, how do you communicate with a remote system?
 Fortunately, there are a number of tools, e.g. [PuTTY](https://www.putty.org/), and software frameworks and libraries, e.g. [Qt](https://www.qt.io/) and [Boost](https://www.boost.org/), which have been developed to facilitate this.
 PuTTY allows users to connect to a desired end-point and send raw data, e.g. a string.
 Qt provides its networking module and Boost provides the Asio library, which both allow for network communication.

 In this tutorial, I show you how to use Boost's Asio library to communicate over a network using the Transmission Control Protocal (TCP) and Internet Prototcol (IP), i.e. TCP/IP.
-Sample 1 and Sample 2 shows how to synchronously write and read data over a network; Sample 3 shows how to asynchronously read data over a network using a class.
+Sample 1 and Sample 2 shows how to synchronously write and read data over a network; Sample 3 shows how to asynchronously read data over a network using a class structure.
 The remainder of this tutorial is structured as follows: Section 2 describes the tutorial's requirements; Section 3 describes how to build the tutorial's samples; Section 4 presents and describes Sample 1's source code; Section 5 presents and describes Sample 2's source code; Section 5 presents an activity for you to complete; Section 7 present and describe sample 3's Sample code; Section 8 presents an activity for you complete; and Section 9 concludes the tutorial.

 ## Section 2: Requirements